opentok/opentok-node/sample/HelloWorld/README.md

 ```

 Finally, we have the `init` function that we called from inside the `createSession` callback.
 To
-start the express app, we just call the `listen` method, and log that the app is ready.
+start the express app, it calls the `listen` method, and log that the app is ready.

 ```javascript
 // Start the express app